aymannel/gitme/README.md

 At the heart of GitMe is a shell script that updates the `README.md` file in the current directory with a file in your Obsidian Vault.
 Gitme also acts as a git wrapper, and will `git add`, `git commit` and `git push` your `README.md` file after updating it.

+A different aspect of the shell script allows you to revert to previous versions of a README file by `git ` specifying how many commits back to revert to.

 ## USAGE
 Use the following to update your README edited in Obsidian.
 ```bash